composablesys/collabs/docs/src/walkthrough.md

 Now that we have our `counter`, we need to observe changes to it and update the GUI.
 This ensures that the GUI always reflects the current collaborative state.

 In general, a `Collab` emits **events** when its state changes due to operations by the local user or by remote collaborators.
-You can subscribe to events using a `Collab`'s `on` method. `CRDTContainer` also emits a catch-all "Change" event whenever any `Collab` changes.
+You can subscribe to events using a `Collab`'s `on` method. `CContainer` also emits a catch-all "Change" event whenever any `Collab` changes.
 [Events](./advanced/events.html) goes into more detail later in the guide.

-Here we listen on `CRDTContainer`'s "Change" event and refresh the entire display whenever it is emitted.
+Here we listen on `CContainer`'s "Change" event and refresh the entire display whenever it is emitted.

 ```ts
 const display = document.getElementById("display")!;